by Mariam Qureshi

 Photo Credit: Pexels

-Sri Lankan elections, held on 21st September 2024, were the first after the country declared bankruptcy in 2022 amidst devaluation of the Sri Lankan rupee, soaring inflation and shortage of necessities such as food and fuel.
-The widespread protest forced the then President Gotabaya Rajapaksa to resign, bringing an end to the fifteen-year-long rule of the Rajapaksa clan.
-After Rajapaksa’s ouster, the interim leader Ranil Wickremesinghe negotiated an IMF bailout programme, which required the government to undertake strict austerity measures to cut government spending and increase revenue.
-The government increased taxation and reduced subsidies which resulted in tax and electricity price hikes.
-While the measures were unpopular with the public, they stabilized the currency, built up foreign exchange reserves and lowered inflation.
+Sri Lankan elections, held on 21st September 2024, were the first after the country declared bankruptcy in 2022 amidst devaluation of the Sri Lankan rupee, soaring inflation, and shortage of necessities such as food and fuel.
+Widespread protest forced the then President Gotabaya Rajapaksa to resign, bringing an end to the fifteen-year-long rule of the Rajapaksa clan.
+After Rajapaksa’s ouster, the interim leader Ranil Wickremesinghe negotiated an IMF bailout program, which required the government to undertake strict austerity measures to cut government spending and increase revenue.
+The government increased taxation and reduced subsidies that resulted in tax and electricity price hikes.
+While the measures were unpopular with the public, they stabilized the currency, built up foreign exchange reserves, and lowered inflation.
 However, this was only a temporary fix.
 Unless the underlying issues are addressed, it is not the end of worries for Sri Lanka.

 The Island State and the Major Powers

-The U.S. attempts to expand its influence in Sri Lanka through investments as well but they dwarf in comparison with Chinese invesments.
+The U.S. attempts to expand its influence in Sri Lanka through investments as well but they dwarf in comparison with Chinese investments.
 For example, the U.S. committed to invest $553 million to build a deepwater shipping container terminal at Colombo Port.
-While it signifies that the U.S. has one foot in the door, the investment is simply not sufficient to match China’s Colombo Port City Project – a construction of Special Economic Zones around the Colombo City with an initial investment of $1.4 billion, expected to reach $20 billion by the time it is completed.
+While it signifies that the U.S. has one foot in the door, the investment does not compare to China’s Colombo Port City Project – a construction of Special Economic Zones around the Colombo City with an initial investment of $1.4 billion, expected to reach $20 billion by the time it is completed.

 Despite that, the U.S. is vital for Sri Lanka as a trading partner.
 The U.S. is Sri Lanka’s largest exporter with India at second place.
 24% of Sri Lanka’s total exports go to the U.S. and 8% to India.
 In 2022, Sri Lanka earned $3.3 billion from its exports to the U.S. alone, with only $414 million from China, its sixth largest exporter.
 This does not diminish the significance of other major powers.
 Sri Lanka relies heavily on India ($6.59 billion) and China ($3.76 billion) for its imports, with U.S. accounting for a mere $970.70 million as of 2023.
 Although, the U.S. concerns over Sri Lanka's record on human rights, including allegations of censorship, war crimes, and violations against its Tamil minority, coupled with economic and strategic need for each other, have resulted in a complex and sometimes uneasy relationship between the two states.